php-fig/fig-standards/proposed/http.md

      *
      * Each array key MUST be a string representing the case-insensitive name
      * of a header.
 Each value MUST be either an array of strings or an array
-     * of HeaderValuesInterface objects.
-For each value, the value is appended
+     * of HeaderFieldValuesInterface objects.
+For each value, the value is
-     * to any existing header of the same name, or, if a header does not already
+     * appended to any existing header of the same name, or, if a header does
-     * exist by the given name, then the header is added.
+     * not already exist by the given name, then the header is added.
      *
      * @param array $headers Associative array of headers to add to the message *